Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Switch.md

 ## Create with property

-To create a switch using property, follow these steps:
+To create a Switch using property, follow these steps:

-1. Create switch using the default constructor:
+1. Create Switch using the default constructor:

     ```cs
     Switch[] utilitySwitch = new Switch[4];
     ```

-2. Set the switch property:
+2. Set the Switch property:

     ```cs
     int num = 4;